loading spinner

 Keep the Pace

-Participants should be able to walk approximately two miles a day and stand for at least one hour at a time.
-Cobblestones, steep slopes and other uneven ground.
-Some stairs without railings.
+Participants should be able to walk approximately two to three miles a day and stand for at least 60-90 minutes at a time over the course of a 16 day program.
+Many cobblestones, steep slopes and other uneven ground.

 Small Group